LaReiter/LaReiter.github.io/_projects/fangdenhjorten.md

 ### What I learned?

-During my first year on NatIt, I been doing a lot of functional programming.
-This was my first big object-oriented project where I quickly discovered the strength of classes and objects.
-I also learned about new concepts, such as sprites and making user interfaces.
-I leraned about collision detection algorithms, event handling and general game architecture.
-Since this project involved many versions and multiple lines of code, I also learned a fair share about version-control and code management/documentation.
+During my first year at NatIt, I had been doing mostly functional programming.
+This was my first big object-oriented project, where I quickly discovered the strength of classes and objects.
+I also learned about new concepts like sprites and user interfaces.
+I dove into collision detection algorithms, event handling, and general game architecture.
+Since the project involved many iterations and hundreds of lines of code, I also picked up valuable skills in version control and code documentation

 <figure>
   <img src="/assets/projects/FangDenHjorten.png" alt="First part of the Game" width="600">